 Before we get started, you'll first need to make sure you've activated iCloud's photo services (either iCloud Photo Library, iCloud Photo Sharing, or My Photo Stream) on your iPhone, iPad, Mac, or PC — otherwise, you won't see much.

-Get started with the Photos app
+How to get started with the Photos app

-Unlike Apple's other devices, your Apple TV can't download images from the web or Messages to add to your Photos library — it relies solely on iCloud's photo sharing options to present your images.
-As such, you'll need to log in to iCloud to make that happen, then turn on one of iCloud's photo sharing options.
+Unlike Apple's other devices, your Apple TV can't download images from the web or Messages to add to your Photos library — it relies solely on iCloud's photo-sharing options to present your images.
+As such, you'll need to log in to iCloud to make that happen, then turn on one of iCloud's photo-sharing options.

 How to log in to iCloud